BugMaker-Boyan/Bugmaker-Boyan.github.io/_pages/about.md

 - *2023.07* Outstanding Graduates, Southern University of Science and Technology.

 # 📖 Educations
+- *2024.09 - (now)*, PhD Student, Hong Kong University of Science and Technology (Guangzhou).
-- *2023.07 - (now)*, Research Assistant, Hong Kong University of Science and Technology (Guangzhou).
+- *2023.07 - 2024.09*, Research Assistant, Hong Kong University of Science and Technology (Guangzhou).
 - *2019.09 - 2023.07*, Bachelor of Computer Science and Technology, Southern University of Science and Technology.

 # 💻 Internships